APGR22/SALBAR/README.md

 SALBAR can copy or move multiple files/folders at once.

 # Requirements:
--Requirements OS: Windows 10 or later.
+-OS: Windows 10 or later.

 # Notes:
 -(All this text is translated by Google Translate).\